-The Perks of South Carolina's College Savings Plan
+Perks of South Carolina's 529 Plan

-How Much the SC 529 Plan Tax Deduction Is Worth
+How Much Is the Tax Deduction Worth?

 How to Claim the Tax Deduction